Food assistance by Japan in 2018

-Japan contributed the amount of 26.37 billion yen as food assistance from January 1 to December 31, 2016, which substantially exceeded the amount of its annual commitment, 10 billion yen.
+Japan contributed the amount of 20.7 billion yen as food assistance in 2018, which substantially exceeded the amount of its annual commitment of 10 billion yen.

-Japan contributed approximately 13.86 billion yen to WFP for the humanitarian relief efforts for conflicts and natural disasters in Sub-Saharan Africa, Middle East, North Africa ,Afghanistan and Pakistan.
+Japan contributed approximately 8.53 billion yen to WFP for the humanitarian relief efforts for conflicts and natural disasters in Asia, Sub-Saharan Africa, Middle East and North Africa.

-Japan provided Emergency Grant Aid in response to food and nutrition needs of people affected by natural disasters in Eastern and Southern Africa, Papua New Guinea, and Haiti (approximately 1.53 billion yen).
+Japan provided Emergency Grant Aid in response to food and nutrition needs of people in Afghanistan and countries affected by the Syrian Crisis (approximately 1.60 billion yen).